 - 1. Good human resource management is based on effective and continuous consultation between all parties regarding change.
 Effective and positive consultation is based upon a well-developed, honest and open communication strategy which involves a systematic approach to communication. - 2.
 Effective consultation and communication are essential features of workplace relations and the parties commit to: - a. develop and improve working relationships. - b. work together to enhance the efficiency of Council's operations. - c. help facilitate the successful introduction of workplace change and improvement, where appropriate. - 3.
 As change is considered, there will be consultation involving all those who may be affected by the change.
 There will be full, open, honest and timely disclosure of all information relevant to the proposed change. - 4.
 When changes are likely to have an impact on their workplace, jobs and daily operations Council is committed to ensuring that there are opportunities for the relevant employees and their representatives to be consulted at the earliest opportunities. - 5.
-Council and its employees acknowledge that there is a need to redesign positions with a view to improving the level of productivity and to address the changing needs of the organisation.
+Council and its employees acknowledge that there is a need to verify, clarify and refine and/or redesign positions with a view to improving the level of productivity and to address the changing needs of the position within the organisation.
 Where a position needs to change, the relevant People Leader will discuss the required changes and develop a position description in consultation with the employee, clearly defining responsibility, authority and accountability.
-Changes to positions may take place without triggering redundancy processes.
+These ongoing updates to position descriptions can take place without triggering redundancy processes.